KirillMcQ/SRTOS/README.md

 ## Overview

-**SRTOS** is a small preemptive real-time operating system for STM32 processors.
+**SRTOS** is a small preemptive real-time operating system.
 It is designed for **safety, clarity, and learning**, providing a readable codebase for embedded developers.

 All code is: